ThinkingBeyond/BeyondQuantum-2025/Jacob Winchester and Habiba Islam/README.md

 ## Research Question
 ### Does decoherence as a mechanism solve the preferred basis problem in the many worlds interpretation?
+To research this question we selected two papers with opposite opinions on the subject.
+We then compared them in a theoretical context pointing out flaws in the arguments and reasoning.
+To solidify our comparison we then applied the comparisons to concrete experiments.

 1. motivating your research question
 2. stating your research question